-We're very proud of our Feline Philately pages about domestic cats on postage stamps, which are updated thrice yearly and fully illustrated; and also of our gallery of UK inn signs picturing cats (in Feline Fun).
+We're proud of our Feline Philately pages about domestic cats on postage stamps, which have been updated regularly and are fully illustrated; and also of our gallery of UK inn signs picturing cats (in Feline Fun).
 It has to be said, though, that the inn-sign pages haven't been kept up to date for a while and not all the information will still be accurate especially with so many pubs closing these days.
-In the Fun section there are also some cat jigsaw puzzles; a collection of quotes about cats, with many pictures; a crossword puzzle and a memory game; and a gallery of photos of amusing cat situations.
+In the Fun section also are some cat jigsaw puzzles; a collection of quotes about cats, with many pictures; a crossword puzzle and a memory game; and a gallery of photos of amusing cat situations.

 Fabled Felines consists of pages about cats in fairy tales, legends and festivals, with a good collection of photos from two of the three-yearly Cat Festivals (Kattenstoet) held in Ypres, Belgium.
-Feline Fragments is a miscellany of mostly short 'cat stuff' we feel is worth passing on, while the Mini Fragments section covers some even shorter stories both old and newer.
-Feline Folios takes a look at a wide selection of books we've enjoyed about cats, and Feline Flotsam has a few unique desktop wallpapers for download together with a small collection of fonts.
-The Fans of Felines pages give brief details of famous and well-known people from all eras who were cat lovers as well as mentioning a few who definitely were not.
+Feline Fragments is a miscellany of mostly short 'cat stuff' we feel is worth passing on, while the Mini Fragments section covers some even shorter stories both old and more recent.
+Feline Folios takes a look at a wide selection of books we've enjoyed about cats, and the Fans of Felines pages give brief details of famous and well-known people from all eras who were cat lovers as well as mentioning a few who definitely were not!
 Most sections have a cat picture, or 'mascot', at the top of the page to 'keep you company' throughout that section, with a brief account of them in a 'Featured Feline' paragraph at the foot of each page.

-As well as our main site, there is a Purr 'n' Fur Facebook page where we frequently post images and other items of interest to cat lovers: see the link button below.
+As well as our main site, there is a Purr 'n' Fur Facebook page where we will continue to post images and other items of interest to cat lovers: see the link button below.

 or visit our Facebook page